Does the Mother Always Get the Custody of the Child?

 Child Custody Vs. Courts

-In regards to who has the primary right to designate where the child resides, there is a misconception that the mother always gets the right to designate the primary.
+Regarding who has the primary right to designate where the child resides, there is a misconception that the mother always gets the right to designate the primary.
 This may have been the case maybe 25 or 30 years ago.

 But in today’s world, we have single parents who both work, including mothers and fathers.
-So the courts nowadays are more apt to look into all the circumstances as to whether or not a 50-50 possession and access schedule is best for the child.
+So, the courts nowadays are more apt to look into all the circumstances as to whether or not a 50-50 possession and access schedule is best for the child.

 It will be determined on the facts, such as where the parents reside and what each parent can provide.
 But it’s been evident not only in the definition of who has the right to designate primary but also in the possession access schedule.